romikoops/polaris_clone/client/Style.md

 }
 `

-## One or multiline for object destructuring
+## Multiline for object destructuring

 When we have three or more variables